United-Sapiens/.github/README.md

 # .github

-Default organization files for the United Sapiens project on GitHub.
+Default organization files for the United Sapiens initiative on GitHub.